eclipse-ibeji/ibeji/docs/design/README.md

 #### Register

-Below is the sequence diagram for the Register activity.
+The sequence diagram for the Register activity is shown below.

 ![Sequence Diagram](diagrams/register_sequence.svg)

 #### Find by Id

-Below is the sequence diagram for the Find-By-Id activity.
+The sequence diagram for the Find-By-Id activity is shown below.

 ![Sequence Diagram](diagrams/findbyid_sequence.svg)